How to Install RPM Packages on Ubuntu

 Installing an .rpm file on Ubuntu without conversion.

-The command installs the package on your system.
+The command installs the package on the system.

 Conclusion

 By following the tutorial, you can install an RPM package on Ubuntu.
-However, be aware that installing packages that were not originally meant for your system can cause compatibility issues, especially if you are updating essential system packages.
+However, be aware that installing packages not originally intended for your system can cause compatibility issues, especially when updating essential system packages.
 In that case, a better option would be to use Ubuntu repositories or adequate alternative packages.

 Next, check out our tutorial for crucial Linux commands and download a cheat sheet, or see how to install and use winget, a Linux-style Windows package manager.